sarkar-jayanta/AndroidBoilerPlate/README.md

 Leverage this module to build secure, scalable, and maintainable Android applications from day one.

 ---

+## ⭐️ Support

+If you find this project helpful, please consider giving it a ⭐️ on GitHub — it really helps others discover it!

+---

 **Author:** Jayanta Sarkar
 **Repository:** [GitHub - android-boilerplate](https://github.com/sarkar-jayanta/android-boilerplate)